kebaldwi/ansible_lab_v1/MDTGuide.md

   sample_interval = "5s"

 ```
-Do you see some similarities between gNMI input setting and switch gRPC telemetry configuration?
-Yes, we define xpath in telegraf instead of switch for gNMI since it's a dial-in method. telegraf dials into switch to pull the telemetry.
+Do you see some similarities between the gNMI input settings and the switch gRPC telemetry configuration?
+Yes, we define the xpath in Telegraf instead of the switch for gNMI since it's a dial-in method.
+Telegraf dials into switch to pull the telemetry.
 It's a pub-sub model.
 Telegraf subscribes to switch's xpath.
 At the top, we define the switch we want to subscribe to. _core_ is the hostname, port _50052_ and CLI credentials.
 We use _json_ietf_ as encoding format.
-After first _inputs.gnmi_ definition, we have all the subscriptions listed.
-The first one is 5-seconds cpu utilization. _cpu_ is the measurement name.
+After the first _inputs.gnmi_ definition, we have all of the subscriptions listed.
+The first one is 5-seconds CPU utilization. _cpu_ is the measurement name.
 Please pay attention to the path _"/Cisco-IOS-XE-process-cpu-oper:cpu-usage/cpu-utilization/five-seconds"_.
-In previous section of switch telemetry configuration, we have xpath as _/process-cpu-ios-xe-oper:cpu-usage/cpu-utilization/five-seconds_.
-You also used YANGsuite to explore how you can get this xapth for switch configuration.
-This path value for the same data has different format in gnmi telegraf plugin.
-Instead of prefix _"/process-cpu-ios-xe-oper"_, we use YANG module name _"/Cisco-IOS-XE-process-cpu-oper"_.
+In the previous section on the switch telemetry configuration, we have the xpath as _/process-cpu-ios-xe-oper:cpu-usage/cpu-utilization/five-seconds_.
+You also used YANGsuite to explore how you can get this xpath for the switch configuration.
+This path value for the same data has a different format in the gNMI Telegraf plugin.
+Instead of the prefix _"/process-cpu-ios-xe-oper"_, we use the YANG module name _"/Cisco-IOS-XE-process-cpu-oper"_.
 Pay attention to the position of "/".
-It's in front of module name like prefix name in grpc configuration.
-The path after ":" is same between grpc and gnmi configuration. _subscription_mode_ is "sample" and _sample_interval_ is every 5 seconds.
+It's in front of the module name like prefix name in gRPC configuration.
+The path after ":" is the same between gRPC and gNMI configuration. _subscription_mode_ is "sample" and _sample_interval_ is every 5 seconds.
 It means we grab this data every 5 seconds.

 #### Input Setting for SNMP
 ```